Flexible and efficient emulation of spatial extremes processes via variational autoencoders: Application to Red Sea surface temperature data

+We extract monthly maxima from renormalized data to ensure temporal independence and modeling accuracy of sitewise marginal distributions.
+Sections~\ref{appendix:remove_season}--\ref{appendix:margin_trans} of the Supplementary Material detail how we remove the seasonal trends and how we transform the sitewise records to the Pareto scale on which we then apply the XVAE.
+The third panel of Figure~\ref{fig:chi_raster} displays the data-driven knot locations chosen by our algorithm ($K=243$), and the initial radius shared by the Wendland basis functions is 1.2$^\circ$.
-Similar to Figure~\ref{fig:chi_ests}, we estimate the $\chi_h(u)$ empirically for the original monthly maxima fields and the emulated fields, assuming stationarity and isotropy.
-Figure~\ref{fig:chi_SST} attests once more that our extVAE can characterize the extremal dependence structure very accurately both at the low and high quantiles.

-As introduced in Section \ref{subsec:dependence_res}, we now examine the pairwise $\chi$ measure to avoid the stationarity assumption.
-More specifically, we choose the center of the Red Sea $(38.104^\circ\text{E}$, $21.427^\circ\text{N})$ as a reference point denoted by $\bs_0$.
-For all $\bs\in\mathcal{S}$, we estimate the pairwise $\chi_{\bs_0,\bs}(u)$ empirically only using the values from these two locations.
-Figure \ref{fig:chi_raster} is a raster plot of the pairwise measure evaluated at $u=0.85$.
-We see that the $\chi_{\bs_0,\bs}(u)$ values estimated from observed and emulated data are very similar.
+Similar to Figure~\ref{fig:chi_ests}, we estimate $\chi_h(u)$ empirically for the original monthly maxima and emulated fields, under the working assumption of stationarity and isotropy.
+Figure~\ref{fig:chi_SST} of the Supplementary Material attests once more that our XVAE characterizes the extremal dependence structure accurately from low to high quantiles.
+Furthermore, we examine the pairwise $\chi$-measures between the center of the Red Sea $(38.104^\circ\mathrm{E}$, $21.427^\circ\mathrm{N})$ (denoted by $\bs_0$) and all observed locations $\bs_j\in\mathcal{S}$ in the Red Sea.
+The left two panels of Figure~\ref{fig:chi_raster} include raster plots of these measures evaluated at the level $u=0.85$, in which the $\chi_{0j}(u)$ values estimated from the observed and emulated data are very similar to each other.

-One other major advantage of our extVAE framework is that we allow the dependence parameters $\{\theta_k: k=1,\ldots, K\}$ to change over time and hence extremal dependence structure to be non-stationary over time, which is not possible using \texttt{hetGP}.
-The right two panels of Figure \ref{fig:knots_SST} shows the estimated $\{\theta_{tk}:k=1,\ldots, K, \;t=1,\ldots, n_t\}$ averaged over time (middle panel) or time (right panel).
-We see that the $\theta_{kt}$ values are lower near the coast compared to the interior of the Red Sea, and also $\theta_{kt}$ is increasing slightly over time on average, indicating more localized extreme events.